The Lancastrian Theatre Organ Trust

 to rescue the 3/6 Compton from the Davenport Theatre, Stockport.

-and is currently undergoing complete refurbishment ready for
+This organ is currently undergoing refurbishment and installation

 The Trust, in 2002, made the decision to purchase